Wednesday, December 16, 2015

 Some 60 organizations--whom I believe to be more legitimate stakeholders than are the slew of developers currently enriching themselves--have offered the city's its own solution, known as the Chinatown Working Group rezoning plan but have been dismissed by DCP as unrealistic.

-is holding a public meeting this Saturday Dec.
+The coalition is holding a public meeting this Saturday Dec.
 5th, inviting "Mayor de Blasio to Face the People at a Town Hall Meeting Against Displacement," from 4-6pm at Seward High School, between Ludlow and Essex Streets.

 They are also staging another rally against displacement and in opposition to the mayor's citywide zoning plans on Wednesday, Dec.
 16th at 4pm in front of Gracie Mansion.